-Manholes contain contaminates, flammables, and raw sewage that can affect the air quality inside the manhole.
-For that reason, confined space entry procedures required by federal, state, or local agencies should be followed for manhole entry, if entry is allowed by the sewer purveyor.
+Maintenance holes contain contaminants, flammables, and raw sewage that can affect the air quality inside the maintenance hole.
+For that reason, confined space entry procedures required by federal, state, or local agencies should be followed for maintenance hole entry if entry is allowed by the sewer purveyor.

-Do not allow construction debris or fluids to enter the manholes or sewer line at any time.
+Do not allow construction debris or fluids to enter the maintenance holes or sewer line at any time.
 This may cause costly blockage and back-ups.
-If debris enters sewer system, contact the sewer purveyor.
+If debris enters the sewer system, contact the sewer purveyor.

-Do not excavate enough material near the manhole to create uneven loading on the sides of the structure or it may topple.
+Do not excavate enough material near the maintenance hole to create uneven loading on the sides of the structure, or it may topple.